Lecrapouille/OpenGLCppWrapper/README.md

 * line 15: If your OpenGL has been compiled with success, the GLProgram will create its own list of uniforms and attributes from shaders.
-In this example they are texID, position, UV, texColor, scale, model, view, projection ...
+In this example they are `texID, position, UV, texColor, scale, model, view, projection` ...

-* line 17-18: Uniforms can be initialized directly because they acts like constant values.
-Attributes needs a VAO bind to the GLProgram.
+* line 17-18: Uniforms can be initialized directly because they acts like constant values in shaders.
+Attributes needs a VAO bind to the GLProgram (which is made line 21).

 * line 21: To initialize attributes you have to create a dummy VAO and bind it to your GLProgram.
 This last will allocate VBOs (and textures, if present) inside the VAO instance.
-This is made automatically once during the first binding.
+It can also reserve some extra memory (to be passed to GLProgram constrcutor or with the method `setInitVBOSize`).
+VBO creation is made automatically (and only once) during the first binding (next binding will not create VBOs).
 Shader attributes will give their name to VBOs.
 In our example `vao1` and `vao2` will have a VBO named `position`, `UV` and texture named `texID`.
-Once VAo have been bind VAO to a GLProgram it cannot be used by an other GLProgram, an exception would be thrown to prevent errors.
+Once VAO has been bind to a GLProgram it cannot be used by an other GLProgram (else an exception would be thrown to prevent errors).

-* line 24-25: You have to initialize all VBOs with vertices, colors, texture position ... (this depends on your GLSL code).
-All VBOs shall have the same size.
+* line 24-25: You have to initialize all VBOs with vertices, colors, texture position ... (which depends on your GLSL code).
+All VBOs shall have the same size. **TODO** automatic check will be added.

 * line 28-29: Textures are uniforms but they are filled like attributes (need a bind VAO).
 We use the `load` method to store the